Below are some of the events and programs you can expect from the Honors Program each year.

 Seeking to broaden intellectual discourse on campus, the series focuses on speakers whose work has led them to stretch across disciplinary boundaries.
 We offer our students the opportunity to get to know a speaker’s work beforehand—either within their special topic courses or in a reading/discussion group, attend the public lecture, and then meet the speaker via a classroom visit or in a small question and answer session.
 Our students have expressed their appreciation for the speaker series and their desire to see it expanded to include philosophers, artists, and other scholars from disciplines that are underrepresented on campus.

 This is an opportunity for both upperclassmen and freshmen.
-Upperclassmen can make a little money and rack up some volunteer hours being a part of organizing various social and cultural events, and the freshmen will be able to enjoy the fruits of those labors.
+Upperclassmen gain leadership experience by planning and being a part of organizing various social and cultural events, and the freshmen will be able to enjoy the fruits of those labors.